The Semitic language group includes: The meaning of Semitic languages in the linguistic encyclopedic dictionary. Living Semitic languages

 Rome became "papal" again

-After a failed revolution
+After the failed revolution

 Sardinia